nickrogers-branch/gpg-cheat-sheet/README.md

 # GPG Agent usage
 The GPG agent will act as a cache for your private key.
 It's a daemon that runs on your machine in the background.
 Should be started as a system service during boot.

+To interact with the agent there is the command ```gpg-connect-agent```.
+That opens a command line interface like Telnet to the agent where you can issue commands and the agent will answer.

 ### List currently loaded keys
 ```gpg-connect-agent 'keyinfo --list' /bye```